 Cook Spaghetti Like an Italian

-Step 4) - This egg and pecorino cheese sauce should be quite thick.
-Set it aside for the moment.
+Step 4) - This egg and pecorino cheese sauce should be thick and creamy.
+Set it aside for now.

-Cook the spaghetti al dente, following the cooking time found on the pasta package.
+Meanwhile, add salt to the water and cook the spaghetti al dente, following the cooking time on the pasta package.

-Step 6) - Using a spoon for spaghetti, drain the pasta when ready.
-Then place them in the skillet, over high heat, to season well with the guanciale.
+Step 5) - Using a spoon for spaghetti, drain the pasta when ready.
+Then place them in the skillet, OVER HIGH HEAT, to season well with the guanciale.

 Season the Pasta and Serve